psf/requests/docs/user/quickstart.rst

 We can use the ``history`` property of the Response object to track redirection.

 The :meth:`Response.history <requests.Response.history>` list contains the
-:class:`Request <requests.Request>` objects that were created in order to complete the request.
-The list is sorted from the oldest to the most recent request.
+:class:`Response <requests.Response>` objects that were created in order to complete the request.
+The list is sorted from the oldest to the most recent response.

 For example, GitHub redirects all HTTP requests to HTTPS::